mberrisford/as-a11yspecialist/src/pages/posts/fieldset-vs-group.md

 It's a common misconception that grouping is only necessary for groups of radio buttons and checkboxes, but it's also a good idea to group related inputs together if you're collecting a lot of information in one form.

 Let's dive into the pros, cons, and implementation of each.
-As an example, let's consider this partial form for user account preferences (which is using fieldset + legend):
+As an example, let's consider this partial form for user account preferences (which is using fieldset with legend):

 <form>
   <fieldset style="border: 1px solid gray; padding: 1rem;">